Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Gravity As A Gauge Theory

 \section{Gravity As A Gauge Theory}

-On a Riemannian manifold $M$ of dimension $d$, the spin connection $\omega$ is an $SO(d)$-valued one-form and can be identified, in general, with an $SO(d)$ gauge field.
-In order to make an explicit identification between the spin connections and the corresponding gauge fields, let us first introduce the $d$-dimensional Clifford algebra
+In this section we consider the gauge theory formulation of Riemannian manifolds taking values in an irreducible spinor representation of the Lorentz group \cite{loy,pos}.
+This section is to establish the notation for the doubled variety of Riemannian manifolds, but more detailed exposition will be deferred to the next section.
+On a Riemannian manifold $M$ of dimension $d$, the spin connection is a $spin(d)$-valued one-form and can be identified, in general, with a $Spin(d)$ gauge field.
+In order to make an explicit identification between the spin connections and the corresponding gauge fields, let us first consider the $d$-dimensional Dirac algebra (\ref{dirac}) where $\Gamma^A \; (A = 1, \cdots, d)$ are Dirac matrices.
+Then the $spin(d)$ Lorentz generators are given by